Who can apply for scholarships at WCC?

 Tell me about the Wythe-Bland Scholarship Program.
 Do I qualify?

 The Wythe-Bland Foundation Scholarship Program provides full tuition and fees for all qualified residents who graduate from Wythe and Bland County high schools.
 The program began in 2007.
-The scholarship covers up to five (5) consecutive semesters beginning the fall semester after high school graduation (Fall, Spring, Fall, Spring) and includes the Summer semester in between the first and second year at WCC for any required remedial classes.
+The scholarship covers up to five (5) consecutive semesters beginning the summer semester after high school graduation (Summer, Fall, Spring, Summer, Fall, Spring).
 For qualified graduates, the Wythe-Bland Foundation Scholarship Program will pay for tuition and fees not covered by federal or state financial aid or other scholarships.
 For more detailed information, visit here.

 Tell me about the Forging Futures Scholarship Program.
 Do I qualify?

 Through generous grant funds awarded to WCC by the Virginia Tobacco Indemnification and Community Revitalization Commission, the WCC Educational Foundation established the "WCC Forging Futures Scholarship Program," a unique program that provides a full tuition and fees scholarship award to tobacco growers and their families and qualified students with financial need.
 For more detailed information, visit here.

 Do I have to pay back my scholarship?